 speaker

 Hey guys, how are you?
-On the line from Mahip here.
-Just on tariffs, I appreciate the call around the China sensitivity and the slide deck, but how should we think about sensitivities to tariffs to other countries for either under construction projects or pre-construction projects?
+On the line from Mahib here.
+Just on tariffs, I appreciate the color on the China sensitivity in the slide deck, but how should we think about sensitivities to tariffs to other countries for either under construction projects or pre-construction projects?
+Thanks.

 speaker